xamotex1000/xamotex1000/README.md

 ### Future Plans

 My main goal is to acquire enough skills to get hired at Valve.
+Other than that I want to make my dream game before I turn 30.
 No other long-term goals or aspirations within the field of software engineering at the moment.

 ### Projects